-Intuitively, an aligned municipality internalizes the impact of its development decisions on the other municipalities in the area.
-Therefore, Equation (4) shows that an aligned municipality would develop less than its unaligned counterpart if amenity spillovers dominate.
+aligned municipality would develop less than its unaligned counterpart if amenity spillovers dominate.
 How much less depends on the relative strength of amenities and economic spillovers across neighbors.
 Determining whether political alignment has a positive or negative impact on local development is, again, an empirical question.

-Finally, for any fixed quantity of spillovers, θ and γ , the difference in the quantity of local land that undergoes development between two jurisdictions under the control of distinct political parties increases with the level of political fragmentation in the entire coastal area where μ is also a non-negative collection of terms.5That is, if amenity spillovers dominate, the reduction in development due to alignment will be stronger as there are more municipalities in the majority.
+Finally, for any fixed quantity of spillovers, θ and γ , the difference in the quantity of local land that undergoes development between two jurisdictions under the control of distinct political parties increases with the level of political fragmentation in the entire coastal area where μ is also a non-negative collection of terms.5 That is, if amenity spillovers dominate, the reduction in development due to alignment will be stronger as there are more municipalities in the majority.
 If economic development spillovers dominate the alignment effect will growth with the number of municipalities in the majority.

-$$\frac{\partial (d_j^ - d{-j}^)}{\partial N_j} = -\lambda \mu (\theta - \gamma) \leq 0 \quad \text{if } \theta \geq \gamma$$ (5)
+(5) $$\frac{\partial (d_j^ - d{-j}^)}{\partial N_j} = -\lambda \mu (\theta - \gamma) \leq 0 \quad if \quad \theta \geq \gamma$$